thisirs/find-temp-file/README.md

 # find-temp-file

-This library allows you to open quickly a temporary file of a given extension.
-No need to specify a name, just an extension.
+This package allows you to quickly open a temporary file corresponding to a given extension.
+No need to specify a name, just an extension or better, just a keystroke.

 ## Installation

+Install the ELPA package from MELPA with <kbd>M-x</kbd>
-Just put this file in your load path and require it:
+`package-install` <kbd>RET</kbd> `find-temp-file` or put `find-temp-file.el` in you load path and require it somewhere in your `.emacs`.

 ```lisp
 (require 'find-temp-file)
 ```

+## Settings

 You may want to bind `find-temp-file' to a convenient keystroke.
-In my setup, I bind it to "C-x C-t".
+In my setup, I bound it to <kbd>C-x C-t</kbd>.
+To quickly find a file, press
+<kbd>C-x C-t</kbd> and type the extension of the temporary file you
+want to open or just press <kbd>ENTER</kbd> to select the default extension which is the extension of the currently visited file.
+You can nonetheless specify the full filename if the extension you type contains a dot.

 ## Examples